Free cookie consent management tool by TermsFeed

 Compared to traditional microscopy, fluorescence microscopy utilizes fluorescent dyes or proteins to label specific structures in a sample.

-When illuminated with light of a specific wavelength, the structures of these markers emit light at a different, longer wavelength, making them clearly identifiable in their surroundings.
+When illuminated with light of a specific wavelength, the structures of these markers emit light at a different, longer wavelength, making them identifiable in their surroundings.

 In fluorescence microscopy, the role of light cannot be ignored.
 The interaction between light and matter allows researchers to observe intricate details that would otherwise be invisible.
 Here are some examples from everyday life: